minio/docs/source/reference/minio-server/minio-server.rst

       :start-after: start-minio-notify-amqp-internal
       :end-before:  end-minio-notify-amqp-internal

-   This variable corresponds to the :mc-conf:`notify_amqp internal
-   <notify_amqp.internal>` configuration setting.
+   This environment variable corresponds with the :mc-conf:`notify_amqp internal <notify_amqp.internal>` configuration setting.

    .. explanation is very unclear.
 Need to revisit this.